 This is a collaboration post

-Alongside giving your children free-time, letting them explore and develop their hobbies, however unique, will allow them to build on their sense of identity and creativity.
+Alongside giving your children free-time, letting them explore and develop their hobbies.
+This will allow them to build on their sense of identity and creativity.
 Allowing kids to pursue their passions from a young age, will encourage them to find out what they like, and do not like, by themselves.
 Often, parents thrust activities that they enjoy or enjoyed as children, with all the best intentions in the world.
-Still, it is so important to remember that your children may be very different to you, with their own interests and things that they enjoy more than others.
+Still, it is so important to remember that your children may be very different to you.
+They have their own interests and things that they enjoy more than others.
 Pay attention to your kids interests, and allow them to try new hobbies, even if they eventually lose interest.
 They are still in the process of development, and it’s important that they feel able to tell you when they are not enjoying something.

 Making Special Occasions Educational

 Having a party to celebrate your children is wonderful.
 Special treats and lots of fun are synonymous with a birthday party.
-And while ball pits and movies are heaps of fun, there are some alternatives that are just as fun, and educational to boot!
-If you go for a themed party that reflects your child’s interest, perhaps an animal-themed party, or a science party, then why not hire professionals to help out.
+And while ball pits and movies are heaps of fun.
+There are some alternatives that are just as fun, and educational to boot!
+If you go for a themed party that reflects your child’s interest.
+Maybe an animal-themed party, or a science party, then why not hire professionals to help out.
 You can hire people to bring a ‘mini zoo’ to your home, or have children entertainers who can offer you themed parties, with magic shows, or perhaps science experiments for the curious child.

-There is no golden rule when it comes to raising children, but allowing them to enjoy their childhood and develop their identity will allow them to grow up into well-rounded humans.
+There is no golden rule when it comes to raising children.
+However allowing them to enjoy their childhood and develop their identity will allow them to grow up into well-rounded humans.